-The XC40 is Volvo’s first ever compact SUV and is beautifully styled with a wealth of cutting edge on-board technology to explore.
-Available in a choice of generously-equipped trim levels, customers can also choose from the punchy Volvo-engineered petrol or diesel powertrains along with plug-in hybrid options too.
+The XC40 is Volvo’s first compact SUV and is beautifully styled with a wealth of cutting edge on-board technology to explore.
+Available in a choice of generously-equipped trim levels, customers can choose from the punchy Volvo-engineered petrol or diesel powertrains along with plug-in hybrid options too.

 The goodStyling, technology, practicality, performance and dynamics

 The badBattling for sales against premium marques